makicamel/circuit_switch/README.md

 You can also set `limit_count` to close circuit when reached the specified count.
 Default limit_count is 10.
 To change this default value, modify `circuit_switches.run_limit_count` default value in the migration file.
 `run` receives optional arguments.

+- `key`: [String] Named key to find switch instead of caller
+  If no key passed, use caller.
 - `if`: [Boolean, Proc] Call proc when `if` is truthy (default: true)
 - `close_if`: [Boolean, Proc] Call proc when `close_if` is falsy (default: false)
 - `close_if_reach_limit`: [Boolean] Stop calling proc when run count reaches limit (default: false)